DH, half-asleep: “Who’s calling this early?” Me, also half-asleep: “I dunno. I’ll get it…. Hello?”

 By the time my birthday dinner with my college girlfriends came around, I felt sheepish and guilty asking DH to stay home with the kids yet again.
 “Are you going to celebrate your 40th all year long?” inquired mellow, introverted, ISTJ, home-body DH.
 “No, of course not,” replied ENFJ I, who was actually thinking, “Yes, of course I am.
 I just turned 40.
 Something good’s gotta come of it!”

 Truth is, like most who are asked on a milestone birthday how they feel now that they’re ___, I feel exactly the same as I did the year, or even the decade, before.
 The number just sounds…weird.
 I don’t feel that number.
 I feel 28…or maybe 30…or 32.
-Then again, the morning after my return from Vegas, I groaned to DH, “I partied like I was 25 all weekend.
+Then again, the morning after my return home found me groaning, “I partied like I was 25 all weekend.
 This morning I feel Iike I’m 80.”
-He snickered.
+DH snickered.
 And the rest of the week, I went to bed no later than 9:00 p.m.
 Hmmm, maybe that’s what turning 40 means.

 Finally, the clock struck 12.
 And Cinderella went back to looking and feeling like THIS: